José Luis Cuevas

-José Luis Cuevas (February 26, 1934 - July 3, 2017) was a Mexican artist, he often worked as a painter, writer, draftsman, engraver, illustrator, and printmaker.
+José Luis Cuevas (February 26, 1934 - July 3, 2017) was a Mexican artist who worked as a painter, writer, draftsman, engraver, illustrator, and printmaker.
 Cuevas was one of the first to challenge the then dominant Mexican muralism movement as a prominent member of the Generación de la Ruptura (English: Breakaway Generation).
 He was a mostly self-taught artist, whose styles and influences are moored to the darker side of life, often depicting distorted figures and the debasement of humanity.
-He had remained a controversial figure throughout his career, not only for his often shocking images, but also for his opposition to writers and artists who he feels participate in corruption or create only for money.
+He remained a controversial figure throughout his career, not only for his often shocking images, but also for his opposition to writers and artists who he felt participated in corruption or created only for money.
 In 1992, the José Luis Cuevas Museum was opened in the historic center of Mexico City holding most of his work and his personal art collection.
 His grandson Alexis de Chaunac is a contemporary artist.

 Biography

 Childhood

 José Luis Cuevas was born on February 26, 1934, to a middle-class family in Mexico City.
 He was born on the upper floor of the paper and pencil factory belonging to his paternal grandfather, Adalberto Cuevas.

 When he was ten years old, he began studies at the National School of Painting and Sculpture "La Esmeralda", and he also started to illustrate newspapers and books.
 However, he was forced to abandon his studies in 1946 when he contracted rheumatic fever.
 The illness left him bedridden for two years.
 During this time, he learned engraving work taught by Lola Cueto of Mexico City College.